mjwestcott/priorityqueue/README.txt

     Internally, the queue is a list of tokens of type 'Locator', which contain the priority value, the item itself, and its current index in the heap.
     The index field is updated whenever the heap is modified.
-This is what allows us to remove in O(logn).
+This is what allows us to remove in O(log n).
 Appending an item returns it's Locator.
     >>> token = pq.append('a')
     >>> token
     Locator(value=1, item='a', index=0)